 Are These Basic Materials Stocks Undervalued Right Now?

-One company value investors might notice is Schnitzer Steel Industries (SCHN).
-SCHN is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A.

-Another valuation metric that we should highlight is SCHN's P/B ratio of 1.53.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.57.
-Within the past 52 weeks, SCHN's P/B has been as high as 2.11 and as low as 1.01, with a median of 1.61.
+Olin (OLN) is a stock many investors are watching right now.
+OLN is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock is trading with a P/E ratio of 5.75, which compares to its industry's average of 12.01.
+Over the past 52 weeks, OLN's Forward P/E has been as high as 235.58 and as low as 5.75, with a median of 8.99.

-Finally, investors should note that SCHN has a P/CF ratio of 6.23.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-SCHN's current P/CF looks attractive when compared to its industry's average P/CF of 9.48.
-SCHN's P/CF has been as high as 14.72 and as low as 5.23, with a median of 9.15, all within the past year.
+Finally, our model also underscores that OLN has a P/CF ratio of 5.54.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+OLN's P/CF compares to its industry's average P/CF of 10.89.
+OLN's P/CF has been as high as 21.07 and as low as 5.16, with a median of 10.93, all within the past year.

-Timken Steel (TMST) may be another strong Steel - Producers stock to add to your shortlist.
-TMST is a # 1 (Strong Buy) stock with a Value grade of A.
+Investors could also keep in mind Tronox (TROX), an Chemical - Diversified stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Value investors will likely look at more than just these metrics, but the above data helps show that Schnitzer Steel Industries and Timken Steel are likely undervalued currently.
-And when considering the strength of its earnings outlook, SCHN and TMST sticks out as one of the market's strongest value stocks.
+Value investors will likely look at more than just these metrics, but the above data helps show that Olin and Tronox are likely undervalued currently.
+And when considering the strength of its earnings outlook, OLN and TROX sticks out as one of the market's strongest value stocks.

 Click to get this free report